-The ... button will reopen the SELECT OBJECT dialog to allow altering the object TYPE.
+The ... button will reopen the Select Object dialog to allow altering the object Type.

-If a wall is marked in the Top view window, the ADD WALL OBJECT button is enabled.
+If a wall is selected in the Top view window, the ADD WALL OBJECT button is enabled.
 Wall objects like shelves are added with the same procedure as room objects.